• Dr. Yossef Ben-Meir, President of the High Atlas Foundation

 • Fatima Zahra Laaribi, Office Manager

-Fatima Zahra has been working with HAF since October 2012, as HAF's Administrative Assistant, where she helps to coordinate all of HAF's various activities from the central office in Marrakech, and is responsible for managing HAF communications with local, national, and international partners.
+Fatima Zahra has been working with HAF since October 2012, as HAF's office manager where she helps to coordinate all of HAF's various activities from the central office in Marrakech, and is responsible for managing HAF communications with local, national, and international partners.
 Fatima Zahra enjoys reading, especially Arabic literature.

 Safae Lacheheb, born and raised in Rabat, received a Bachelor's degree in money and finance (2007) from Mohammed V university of rabat, and a Master's Degree in Risk Management in Finance from Mohammedia School of Engineering (2010) in Rabat.
 Safae has just completed her Masters in Econometrics and Economic Modelling Techniques at the Hassan II university of Mohammedia.

 Safae speaks Arabic, French and English.
-Safae has been working with HAF since November of 2012, and is now the Training Coordinator at the Centre pour le Consensus Communautaire et le Développement Durable at l'Université Hassan II-Mohammedia in Morocco.
+Safae has been working with HAF since November of 2012, and is now the Training Coordinator at the Centre for community Consensus and Sustainable Development at Hassan II University in Mohammedia Morocco.

 • Younes Khitouch, Program Assistant